konstantinosBlatsoukasRepo/design-patterns/src/main/java/kon/blats/design/patterns/structural/proxy/readme.md

 When to use a proxy pattern:

-  - When you need to a intermediary point that is no actual performing the action that you want, but performs some checks before that happens
+  - When you need to a intermediary point that is not actual performing the action that you want, but performs some checks before that happens
     (proxy delegates the action to the appropriate object)